How Debt Relief Programs Work

 Negative Impact on Credit Score

-Debt settlement programs can have a negative impact on credit scores.
+Debt settlement programs can hurt credit scores.
 When individuals stop making payments to creditors and instead save funds for settlements, their credit scores may drop significantly.
-This can make it harder to secure loans or obtain favorable interest rates in the future.
+This can make it harder to secure loans or obtain favourable interest rates in the future.

 Potential Tax Consequences